-In this paper, ABLE is clearly validated in long-term conditions, especially if we consider that a distance near to 3000 km is traversed over all the tests performed in this case for life-long visual topological localization.
-Furthermore, several challenging situations appear in the different datasets that are used in the experiments: seasonal changes, illumination problems, perceptual aliasing, dynamic objects on scene or unidirectional and bidirectional loop closures.
-In addition, it must be noted that other datasets focused on lifelong localization in monocular images were considered for previous experiments, which can be revised in Arroyo et al (2015), such as the St Lucia dataset (Glover et al, 2010), the Alderley dataset (Milford and Wyeth, 2012) or the CMU-CVG Visual Localization dataset (Badino et al, 2012).
+In this paper, ABLE is clearly validated in long-term conditions, especially if we consider that a distance near to 3,000 km is traversed over all the tests.
+Furthermore, several challenging situations appear in the evaluated datasets: seasonal changes, illumination problems, perceptual aliasing, dynamic objects or loop closures.
+In addition, it must be noted that other datasets focused on life-long localization in monocular images were considered for previous experiments, which can be revised in Arroyo et al (2015), such as the St Lucia dataset (Glover et al, 2010), the Alderley dataset (Milford and Wyeth, 2012) or the CMU-CVG Visual Localization dataset (Badino et al, 2012).
 However, we consider that in the present paper it is more relevant to provide new results not only focused on several datasets exclusively based on monocular visual localization, but also on the stereo and panoramic cases.
 Hence, one different dataset is chosen for each type of camera.